 Greg Doyle is originally from the Virginia suburbs of Washington DC.
 After completing undergraduate degrees at Notre Dame, he served in the Navy as a submarine officer in Charleston, SC and then worked at a commercial nuclear power plant in Maryland.
 He returned to Notre Dame for theological studies, graduating with a Master of Divinity degree.
 Greg began working with STEP while a graduate student during the first year that STEP e-Courses were offered and started full-time work there upon graduation.
 He and his wife have two sons.

-Colleen Dunne facilitates STEP courses from the mountains of Western Montana.
-Colleen's undergraduate degree is in speech communication theory and public relations from Carroll College in Helena, Montana.
+Colleen Dunne facilitates STEP courses from the mountains of western Montana.
+Colleen’s undergraduate degree is in speech communication theory and public relations from Carroll College in Helena, Montana.
 She completed her Master of Divinity at Notre Dame in 2003.
-After finishing at Notre Dame she returned home to work as the Associate Director of Campus Ministry for Carroll College.
-In addition to her campus ministry work she is the director of Legendary Lodge, Helena's diocesan summer youth camp.
-Colleen also teaches a course each fall in the freshman experience program at Carroll College and helps with parish RCIA programs and the diocesan CCHD committee.
-In her spare time, Colleen likes to mountain bike, ski, go to movies and spend time with friends and family.
+Colleen has worked as a campus minister at her alma mater, Carroll College, as well as directed the diocesan youth camp in western Montana.
+Recently she spent time in Kansas City working for The National Catholic Reporter and helping to develop the online publication, Global Sisters Report.
+Colleen is now back in Montana working as the Director of Development for De La Salle Blackfeet School, an elementary and middle school serving children and families of the Blackfeet Reservation in northwest Montana.
+In her spare time, Colleen likes to mountain bike, travel, ski, go to movies, and spend time with friends and family.